JOThurgood/mhd-ray-tracing/README.md

 adaptive tolerances.
 Beware of this.

+### fieldlines.py

+Handles fieldline tracing and datastructures in an analagous way to the wkb ray tracing.
+Useful for cases where plotting fieldlines as contours of a known flux function (magnetic vector potential) is impractical (mainly, 3D!)

 ### Examples

 You can get a quick idea of how it works in practice by running and reading the scripts in the "examples" directory.